 Transient Ischemic Attack

-A transient ischemic attack (TIA) is also called a mini-stroke.
-A TIA happens when blood cannot flow to part of your brain.
-A TIA lasts a short time, and the effects are gone in less than 24 hours.
-A TIA does not cause lasting damage, but it may be a warning sign before an ischemic stroke occurs.
-An ischemic stroke happens when blood flow to the brain is blocked, usually by a blood clot.
+A transient ischemic attack (TIA), or mini-stroke, happens when blood cannot flow to part of the brain.
+A TIA only lasts minutes to hours and does not cause lasting damage.
+It is still important to get immediate medical care.
+A TIA may be a warning that you are about to have an ischemic stroke.
+An ischemic stroke happens when blood flow to the brain is suddenly blocked, usually by a blood clot.

 - You have questions or concerns about your condition or care.